-Key words: agricultural innovations, rural economy, sustainable development
+Key words: agricultural innovations, sustainable development, rural economy

 INTRODUCTION

 Agriculture continues to play an important role in rural areas, and in some regions it also contributes to economic growth.
 Small and medium-sized companies are certainly of even greater relevance, but many of them are again closely linked with agriculture in both upstream and downstream processes.